-With a lot of businesses we work with, we find that new customer acquisition is high but, often, customer retention is poor.
+With a lot of care sector businesses we work with, we find that new customer acquisition is high but, often, customer retention is poor.
 Protecting current revenue is an extremely important part of your overall business growth.

 If your business is specialized, you might only support a client during a specific time that the service is needed.
 However, the level of service you provide will be remembered.
 Should the client need you again, or know someone who may need you, you want to ensure that you are the first choice.
+Referrals & testimonials play a huge part of your overall care home marketing or home care marketing plan.

 Keeping this in mind, as a business owner, you have two types of customers: